uselagoon/lagoon-cli/docs/commands/lagoon_add_group.md

 ## lagoon add group

-Add a group to lagoon, or add a group to an organization
+Add a group to Lagoon, or add a group to an organization

 ### Synopsis